Understanding the Differences Between Legal & Physical Custody

 Visitation rights are awarded to non-custodial parents to allow them to legally see their children.
 Visitation can be supervised or unsupervised, depending on the situation.
 The terms of visitation are set by the court and must be followed by the parents.
 A custodial parent cannot prevent a parent with visitation rights from seeing their children.
 At the same time, the rights of parents with visitation are limited to the terms imposed by the court.
 Parents who willfully violate the terms of custody and visitation agreements can face civil and criminal charges.

 Experienced Los Angeles Child Custody Attorney

 Are you thinking about separating from your spouse and are concerned about the wellbeing of your children?
-Call the Los Angeles child custody attorneys at Berenji & Associates to schedule a free consultation.
+Call the Los Angeles child custody attorneys at Berenji & Associates to schedule a free case evaluation.
 We will listen to your concerns, explain the options for child custody arrangements, and help you fight for what you want.